Horlad/r3dir/README.md

 ![r3dir_decoding_flow_upd](https://user-images.githubusercontent.com/62111809/231235695-54ad0d45-ed57-42a3-a3cd-a38538ca8215.png)

-As you can see, subdomains contain splited Base32-encoded and compressed target which r3dir use to create redirect.
+As you can see, subdomains contain splited Base32-encoded compressed target which r3dir use to create redirect.

 To create encoded domain, use CLI tool or embed it in BurpSuite as Hackvertor tag(see details below).